 One aspect of a product being of satisfactory quality is durability, in other words how long it lasts.

 Durability takes into account many different factors like product type, brand reputation, price point and how it is advertised.
 For example you're unlikely to be able to claim a cheap kettle that's stopped working after four years isn't durable.
 Whereas a more premium and expensive kettle that's been well looked after and has stopped working after 14 months could be considered to not be durable, and therefore not of satisfactory quality.

 You could be entitled to a repair, replacement or a refund, answer some simple questions and Which? can help you start your complaint for free.Start my letter

 If what you’ve bought doesn’t satisfy any one of the three criteria outlined above, you have a claim under the Consumer Rights Act.

 If you've bought a faulty product, you can read our guide, which shows you what you should do and how to make a claim.

 If you want to make a claim under the Consumer Rights Act, you have several possible ways of resolving your issue, depending on the circumstances and on how you want the retailer to remedy the situation.

 Your rights under the Consumer Rights Act are against the retailer – the company that sold you the product – not the manufacturer, so you must take any claim to the retailer.

 What you can claim depends on how much time has passed since you physically took ownership of the goods.

-Under the Consumer Rights Act you have a legal right to reject goods that are of unsatisfactory quality, unfit for purpose or not as described, and get a full refund - as long as you do this quickly.
+The Consumer Rights Act gives you the legal right to either get a refund for goods that are of unsatisfactory quality, unfit for purpose or not as described, or get it repaired - depending on how long you've owned it: